| Title: | Understand Individual-Level Variation in Infectious Disease Transmission |

 (i.e. secondary cases).

-This can be calculated using proportion_transmission()
+This can be calculated using proportion_transmission() at varying values of

 and for different values of percentage transmission.